 -- Establish the main connections between these theories.

 - Show evidence of abstract thinking and of a critical spirit.

 He will develop his ability to:

 -- Argue within the context of the axiomatic method.

--- Construct and draw up a proof independently.
+-- Construct a proof independently, clearly and rigorously.